Thriving after Childhood Cancer

 Who is eligible?

-Eligible individuals must have been diagnosed with childhood cancer at least five years prior, and must have completed therapy at least two years prior to joining the Survivorship Clinic.
+Eligible individuals must have completed therapy at least two years before joining the Survivorship Clinic.

 What to expect